svenyonson/ThrustPlotter/README.md

 - Find a small object of a known weight (weigh it on your kitchen scale)
 - Turn the appliance on end so that you can place the weight on the load cell when directed to.
 - ![Thrust Plotter Calibration Position](<./assets/images/Calibration Position.jpg>)
 - Press and hold the BOOT button for 3 seconds.
+- On your computer or phone, change your WiFi connection to ThrustPlotter-Config (no password)
-As before, the Thrust Plotter Config screen appears.
+- As before, the Thrust Plotter Config screen appears.
 - Click on the Calibration tab
 - ![Thrust Plotter Calibration Screen](<./assets/images/Calibration Screen.png>)
 - Enter the weight of the known object